 Most dental offices run 8–12 software tools with overlapping features.
 Pull your credit card and bank statements for the last three months and list every recurring charge.
 Cancel what you do not actively use.
 Consolidate tools where one platform covers multiple needs.

-Practice owners on Dentaltown call this "death by a thousand clouds" — individual charges that look small but compound into thousands per year.
+Practice owners call this "death by a thousand clouds" — individual charges that look small but compound into thousands per year.
 A thorough subscription audit typically saves $400–$900 per month.

 For a framework on evaluating which tools earn their keep, see our guide on how to evaluate dental software.